Skip to main content

 For this test, a catheter (thin tube) is put in through the urethra and up into the bladder or into a ureter.
 Then a dye is injected through the catheter to make the lining of the bladder, ureters, and kidneys easier to see on x-rays.

-This test isn’t used as often as IVP, but it may be done (along with ultrasound of the kidneys) to look for tumors in the urinary tract in people who can’t have an IVP.
+This test isn’t used often, but it may be done (along with ultrasound of the kidneys) to look for tumors in the urinary tract in people who can’t have an IVP.

 Chest x-ray